-If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Recruitment and Admissions Coordinator.
+If you have a question about admission to any of the programs offered by the department or you are interested in scheduling a visit to Tucson, please contact Amy Glicken, Director of Admissions.
 She is also available by phone at 520.626.3201.

 If you wish to contact the Department of Health Promotion Sciences directly, please email Lourdes Heslep or call 520.626.6317.